podefr/sysinfo/README.md

 ### Prerequisites

 - node.js 5.8.0+ (should work on node.js 4.x.x+)
-- recent Chrome (tested on Canary 51)
+- recent Chrome (tested on Canary 51).
+Will not work on other browsers due to ES6 since Babel or similar isn't used.
+This is documented in the list of issues.

 ### Running the application